LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Introduction

+\ak{DSL has been evaluated in a limited number of benchmark and applied settings. \citet{egami2023using} assess DSL in a custom regression task and in class prevalence estimation across CSS text classification datasets from \citet{ziems2024can}. \citet{rister2025correcting} apply DSL to AI-assisted image labeling, and \citet{krsteski2025valid} to LLM-generated survey responses.
+In settings closer to ours, \citet{stuhler2026time} study U.S. media representations of the timing and urgency of climate change using a hybrid pipeline of rule-based extraction and RoBERTa-based classifiers, and apply DSL to debias trend and regression estimates. \citet{liu2025contagion} examines Chinese-language social media discourse around two major 2024 U.S. political events using LLM-based coding of misinformation, partisan stance, affective polarization, and attack language.
+There, LLM annotation is the main measurement framework, while DSL is presented as a robustness check and is mainly implemented in the user-engagement analysis rather than across all analyses.}

-Our work differs in several important ways.
-Unlike \citet{erhard2025popbert} and \citet{card2022computational}, we use state-of-the-art LLMs and avoid the need for supervised data sets and fine-tuning.
-Unlike \citet{ranjit2024oath}, who also use prompted LLMs, we adopt a typology grounded in established sociological theory rather than one developed inductively for a specific domain.
-We apply this typology to more formal political speech rather than short, informal social media texts, and evaluate model performance through systematic comparison with human annotations.
-Finally, our analysis spans over 150 years of parliamentary debate, encompassing two case studies, historical and contemporary, and enabling fine-grained, longitudinal insight into political discourse.
+\ak{Across work using both raw and bias-corrected model predictions, our study differs in several respects.
+Unlike \citet{erhard2025popbert, card2022computational, stuhler2026time}, we use state-of-the-art prompted LLMs and avoid the need for task-specific fine-tuning, and apply DSL directly to their outputs.
+Unlike \citet{ranjit2024oath} and \citet{liu2025contagion}, which also use prompted LLMs, we apply a theory-driven typology to more than 150+ years of parliamentary speech rather than social media text, and we make LLM validation and DSL-based bias correction central to inference across all analyses rather than treating them as robustness checks, thus enabling fine-grained, longitudinal insight into political discourse.}